a-hansen/aon/README.md

 TODO
 ====
+* Document that obj decode must preserve the order of addition / encoded order
 * writer writeValue(String)
 * do we need key(""), can't everything be write()?
-* allow Writer / Reader to to primitive values
+* allow Writer / Reader to do primitive values
-* "not a map" Abstract reader
+* 3 byte numbers?
+* encode long using byte, but ressurect long?
+    * would need bits for all the various types
+* 0-9 simple numbers?
+Conflicts with above
-* reader/writer begin/endMap
+* Timestamps, Duration

 Aon
 ===